realworldocaml/book/en/04-lists-options-and-patterns.md

 ## Heterogenous values

+_(yminsky: I'm not sure that "heterogenous values" is really the right name for this section.
+Indeed, I'm not totally sure how to think about this as a general lesson about lists.
+Indeed, it mostly seems like it's more about good use of the type system and parametric polymorphism than it is about lists per se.

+I think I would just think of this as an extension of the example, and not a particularized lesson about lists.)_

 Lists are fairly general, but there are several reasons why you might not want to use them.